DataS-DHSC/DHSCcolours/README.md

  - Approved colour codes for DHSC outputs.
  - GGplot theme for consistant outputs
  - GGplot fill and colour scales using dhsc branding colours.
+ - Shortcut function remove y axis padding so intercept can be 0.
+ - DHSC_table function for left aligned tables in markdown.

 ## Installation